w3f/polkadot-wiki/docs/general/staking-dashboard.md

 - **Section B: The Accounts Panel** allows you to connect one account to the dashboard.
 Once connected, the account will appear next to the `Accounts` button.
 You can see it here if you are active as a nominator and/or a pool member.
-In this case, the account KSM Stash is a nominator (with no controller) and a member of the pool Insight Finance.
-Controller accounts are also shown here if applicable.
-Note that the dashboard will automatically fetch the stash or the controller as a read-only account if you connect one or the other.
+In this case, the account KSM Stash is a nominator and a member of the pool Insight Finance.
+Proxy accounts are also shown here if applicable.
+Note that the dashboard will automatically fetch the stash and the proxy.

 Note that Sections A and B will always be visible while you use the dashboard.